Duamelo/ayajs/documentation/docs/index.md

   - title:  "➕ Designed to be simplicity first!"
     details: Aya is designed to be as minimal as possible and easy to use through its components.
   - title: "🎥 Video Tutorials!"
-    details: Aya has video tutorials for beginners and advanced users..
+    details: Aya has video tutorials for beginners and advanced users.
   - title: 🏆 Best minimal code base!
     details: Aya is the best code base you can use to build complex applications.
   - title: 🧩 Integrations available!